 Candidates enrolled in a graduate program at another regionally accredited institution may be admitted to NKU as transient graduate students.
 The graduate dean of that institution must, however, first submit a statement of approval to the NKU Office of Graduate Programs in lieu of the usual admissions documentation.
-This statement is to be made on a Visiting Student form, available from the Office of Graduate Programs or on their website.
+This statement is to be made on a Visiting Student Application.
+The general graduate application should also be completed.
+The application forms are available from the Office of Graduate Programs or on their website, gradschool.nku.edu